 The name “Dhaka” is said to come from the dhak tree that was once plentiful in the area, while others believe the name comes from Dhakeshwari, or The Hidden Goddess, to whom a shrine is built.
 While the history of the area can be traced back to the 1st century, evidence shows that the area wasn’t settled until around the 7th century.
 Turkish and Afghan governors ruled the city until the Mughals arrived in 1608 and pronounced it the capital of Bengal.

-Migration from rural areas of the country to urban Dhaka is a strong contributor to the population growth.
+Migration from rural areas of the country to urban Dhaka is an active contributor to the population growth.
 This rural migration accounted for 60% population growth throughout the 1960s and 1970s.
 While this growth has slowed since that time, Dhaka continues to show steady growth, with estimates placing the 2020 population at almost 21 million, while 2030 may see as many as 27.3 million residents.
-The fast-growing population has already put tremendous stress on the city, as evidenced by its high rates of poverty, and future concerns include increasing congestion, a higher rate of unemployment and inadequate infrastructure.
+The fast-growing population has already put tremendous stress on the city, as evidenced by its high rates of poverty, and future concerns include increasing congestion, a higher percentage of unemployment and inadequate infrastructure.